mzoyinda/ShopifyLiteServer/readme.md

 ### Deployment

-This project is deployed on Render using GitHub Actions.
+This project is deployed on Render.

 ### License